-The newest of the three Purdue University campus cultural centers, the Native American Educational and Cultural Center (NAECC) is committed to creating and promoting positive relationships with and among Purdue University students, staff, and Native American communities.
+The Native American Educational and Cultural Center (NAECC) is committed to creating and promoting positive relationships with and among Purdue University students, staff, and Native American communities.
 The NAECC facility provides academic support and serves as "a second home" for Purdue students.
 NAECC staff engage in direct student advocacy and liaise with various academic departments to promote higher education access and inclusion of Indigenous knowledge.

 NAECC Mission Statement